PaddlePaddle/book/06.label_semantic_roles/README.en.md

 ### Stacked Recurrent Neural Network

 *Deep Neural Networks* can extract hierarchical representations.
 The higher layers can form relatively abstract/complex representations, based on primitive features discovered through the lower layers.
-Unfolding LSTMs through time results in a deep feed-forward neural networl.
+Unfolding LSTMs through time results in a deep feed-forward neural network.
 This is because any computational path between the input at time $k < t$ to the output at time $t$ crosses several nonlinear layers.
-On the other hand, due to paramter sharing over time, LSTMs are also *shallow*; the computation carried out at each time-step is just a linear transformation.
+On the other hand, due to parameter sharing over time, LSTMs are also *shallow*; the computation carried out at each time-step is just a linear transformation.
 Deep LSTM networks are typically constructed by stacking multiple LSTM layers on top of each other and taking the output from lower LSTM layer at time $t$ as the input of upper LSTM layer at time $t$.
 Deep, hierarchical neural networks can be efficient at representing some functions and modeling varying-length dependencies\[[2](#Reference)\].

 However, a deep LSTM network increases the number of nonlinear steps the gradient has to traverse when propagated back in depth.
 As a result, while LSTMs of 4 layers can be trained properly, those with 4-8 have much worse performance.
 Conventional LSTMs prevent backpropagated errors from vanishing and exploding by introducing shortcut connections to skip the intermediate nonlinear layers.
 Therefore, deep LSTMs can consider shortcut connections in depth as well.